Full-shape BOSS constraints on dark matter interacting with dark radiation and lifting the $S_8$ tension: Prerequisites

 Typically, two interesting limits of those parameters are discussed in the literature \cite{Buen-Abad:2017gxg}.
 First, the \it weakly interacting \rm (WI) limit \cite{Buen-Abad:2015ova,Lesgourgues:2015wza}, in which the DM-DR interaction is comparable to or smaller than the Hubble rate around matter-radiation equality ($\Gamma_{\rm IDM-DR} (a_{\rm eq}) \lesssim \mathcal{H}(a_{\rm eq})$).
 Since the power suppression for that case is milder, this kind of model in general \it allows \rm for $f = 1$.
 Second, the \it strongly coupled limit \rm for which DM and DR form a tightly coupled \it dark plasma \rm (DP) \cite{Buen-Abad:2017gxg, Chacko:2016kgg}, in which $\Gamma_{\rm IDM-DR} (a_{\rm eq}) \gg {\cal H}(a_{\rm eq})$.
 The precise value of $\Gamma_{\rm IDM-DR}\propto a_\text{dark}$ drops out in the tight coupling limit, but this case is typically only viable when \it demanding \rm $f \ll 1$.
 We will discuss those scenarios further below.

-Finally, we note that an interesting feature of the case $n=0$ is that the ratio $\Gamma_{\rm IDM-DR}/{\cal H}$ has only a weak time dependence and therefore the interaction can be active while a wide range of scales enters the horizon, leading to a relatively mild scale dependence of the power suppression~\cite{Buen-Abad:2015ova}.
-This feature is favorable in view of the $S_8$ tension, and our results confirm this observation as we shall see below (see also Appendix~\ref{app:idm_extra}).
+Finally, we note that an interesting feature of the case $n=0$ is that the ratio $\Gamma_{\rm IDM-DR}/{\cal H}$ has only a weak time dependence and therefore the interaction can be active while a wide range of scales enters the horizon, leading to a relatively mild scale dependence of the power suppression~\cite{Buen-Abad:2015ova} (see e.g. left panel of Fig. 3 in~\cite{Buen-Abad:2017gxg}).
+The amount of DR, given by the parameter $\xi$, mainly determines the scale where the suppression in the power spectrum sets in, while the interaction strength $a_{\rm dark}$ and the fraction $f$ determine the amount of suppression.
+This feature of $n=0$ is favorable in view of the $S_8$ tension, and our results confirm this observation as we shall see below (see also Appendix~\ref{app:idm_extra}).